anjumshaik973-jum/UART/README.md

 # UART (Universal Asynchronous Receiver Transmitter)

 ## Overview
 This project implements a basic UART Transmitter and Receiver using Verilog HDL.
-UART is a serial communication protocol widely used in embedded systems, microcontrollers, FPGAs, and ASICs.
+UART is a serial communication protocol

 ## Objectives
 - Design a UART Transmitter (TX)